• Skip to primary navigation

 Um, not really!

-As now you, yourself, are able to do it, right?
+As now you, yourself, can do it, right?

-…or even you need to know a more detailed steps to do in dealing with it….
+…or even you need to know more detailed steps to do in dealing with it….

 Related Questions